 - Place the fish on a sheet of aluminum foil; put the foil on the side of the grill away from the lit burner.

-- Poke some holes in the foil and cover the grill.
+- Poke a few holes in the foil and cover the grill.

-Anything cooked on the grill means summertime sides.
-The usual suspects are all good choices: potato or pasta salad, fries or coleslaw.
+Anything that you cook on the grill is perfect for summertime sides, and this mackerel is no exception.
+Go with the usual suspects are all good choices: potato or pasta salad, fries, or coleslaw.
 An interesting twist on slaw is to add some Dijon mustard and lemon juice to the dressing so it plays off the flavors of the mackerel.